Nitrous Oxide (Laughing Gas)

 What to Expect During Your Procedure

-Well before we begin the process of preparing you for the actual procedure that you have come in for, we will get you set up to receive the nitrous oxide.
-This consists of getting you comfortable in the exam chair, and fitting you with the mask.
+Well before we begin the process of preparing you for the actual procedure that you have come in for, we will get you set up to receive the laughing gas.
+This consists of getting you comfortable in the exam chair and fitting you with the mask.
 We will walk you through every step of the procedure and answer any questions you may have.

 Once we begin administering the gas we will allow you some time to just sit and relax.
-During this time, we may not be directly by your side but we will be preparing for your procedure and monitoring your status.
-We will ask you how you are feeling to ensure that you feel the effects and make certain you are comfortable before beginning the procedure.
+During this time, we may not be immediately by your side; however, we will be preparing for your procedure and monitoring your status.
+We will ask you how you are feeling to ensure that you feel the effects.
+This also helps us make certain you are comfortable before beginning the procedure.